Jessybrenens/Test/DRAFT/Chapter07.md

 "Yes, though there have been some recent developments—" Elian began, interrupted by the conference room doors sliding open.

-Victor Reeves entered like a force of nature, his presence commanding attention.
+Victor stepped in, and the air bent, voices faltering in his wake.
 Tall and imposing despite his age, silver-haired with cold eyes that assessed everything with calculating precision.
 Two security officers followed, their uniforms marking them as his personal detail.

 "Director," Victor acknowledged his son before his gaze settled on Mira.
 "And this must be our external consultant."